Associate Professor Stephen Anderson

 Researcher biography

 Stephen is a physiologist with expertise in endocrinology.
-His laboratory research examines the hormonal control of growth, metabolism, appetite, and reproduction.
-He seeks to unravel how hormones regulate physiological mechanisms in healthy individuals versus those that occur in disease states.
+In laboratory research Stephen investigates the hormonal control of metabolism, growth, appetite, and reproduction - unravelling how hormones regulate physiological mechanisms in healthy individuals versus the dysfunction that occurs in disease states.
+Stephen also undertakes scholarly research in self-regulation of learning and metacognition.
+His current research investigates how students comprehend and deal with complexity to gain a deeper understanding of physiology.

 Find out more information on how to apply for a Research Higher Degree (MPhil or PhD) with the School.
 For all enquiries regarding research supervision, please contact ask@uq.edu.au.